-The 12th annual GX94 and FOX FM Airwaves for Health Radiothon was a huge success raising $86,847.
-The annual radiothon was held April 16 and 17, with both radio stations broadcasting live from the Regional Hospital in Yorkton.
+The 13th annual GX94 and FOX FM Airwaves for Health Radiothon was a huge success, raising $143,128.
+It is the first time the radiothon has exceeded $100,000.
+It was held April 29 and 30, with both radio stations broadcasting live from the Regional Hospital in Yorkton.
 Harvard Broadcasting covers all of the costs of the radiothon, so 100% of donations go toward buying medical equipment.

-“The radiothon was a great first step in raising awareness and launching our fundraising campaign for new lab equipment.
-We still have a ways to go as the equipment costs almost $500,000, but the radiothon was a very good beginning,” said Mr. Fisher.
+“The Radiothon was a great first step in raising awareness and launching our fundraising campaign for the new mammography equipment.
+We still have a ways to go as the equipment will cost just over $500,000 to purchase and install, but the Radiothon was very successful and a great beginning,” said Mr. Fisher.

 Thank you to our many individual donors, and the following businesses and organizations:

 GX Christmas Goodies Cook Book